Ghirensics/ghiro/docs/src/setup/index.rst

     * Pymongo: driver for MongoDB (at least release 2.5)
     * Django: for web interface (at least release 1.5, suggested django 1.6.x)
     * Chardet: for text encoding detection
+    * Pdfkit: used for PDF report generation (at least release 0.4)
+    * Wkhtmltopdf: used by pdfkit

 If you choose MySQL or PostgrSQL as database you have to install their additional drivers.